The unsettled weather pattern continues

 TODAY:

 Mostly cloudy to start our day with scattered showers moving in once again today, especially this afternoon.
 Some isolated thunderstorms are also possible with some small hail.
-A flood warning is in effect for the Waverly/Sayre area as the Susquehanna river reaches a crest of 14.2 feet with flood stage being 13 feet.
+Multiple flood warnings are in effect across the area from today until Wednesday.

 TONIGHT: